 Justin will be visiting from the University of South Australia to join us for this, and he will be in conversation with Dr Steve Presence, Associate Professor of Film Studies at UWE.
 Tickets cost £6, which includes a glass of wine or a soft drink and £2 off the book.

-Book ticketsUWE Bristol is an ambitious university at the heart of one of the UK’s most vibrant cities.
-Renowned for outstanding learning, world-leading research, and a culture of enterprise more than 36,000 students from across the globe have chosen to study with us
+Book ticketsUWE Bristol is an ambitious university in one of the UK’s most vibrant cities.
+We're known for outstanding learning, world-leading research and a strong culture of enterprise with over 38,000 students from around the globe choosing to study with us.

 Networking